Board extends Newman’s contract for a year

-DARLINGTON, S.C. — The Darlington County Board of Education on Monday extended Tim Newman’s employment contract as superintendent of education for another year to June 30, 2022.
+DARLINGTON — The Darlington County Board of Education on Monday extended Dr. Tim Newman’s employment contract as superintendent of education for another year to June 30, 2022.

 In addition, in lieu of the automatic raise of 4% provided for in his contract — the same raise approved for all district employees — the district will contribute 5% of the superintendent’s annual salary, currently $180,000, to an annuity of Newman’s choosing beginning with the 2018-19 school year evaluation and each year thereafter while the contract remains in effect.
 The annuity payment is contingent on Newman receiving a satisfactory evaluation during the school year immediately prior to the annual contribution.